 What has been engineered to help with stormwater problems in your community?
 Is it meeting different stakeholders’ criteria for success?
-Students will apply science and engineering practices as they investigate what engineers have done to help with stormwater problems.
-Specific investigations, models, and explanations vary depending on student interests and the site being investigated.
+Students will apply science and engineering practices as they investigate what engineers have done to help with local stormwater problems.
 This program is taught by IslandWood staff.

 Who: 4th and 5th graders in Seattle

 Time: 3.5 hours including lunch break; 9:30-1:00

 Where: A stream &/or stormwater infrastructure location as close to your school as possible.
-See registration form for the locations available.
+Our sites include: Thornton Creek Water Quality Channel, High Point Development, and Be’er Sheva Park.

 Cost: FREE!
 This program is fully funded by Seattle Public Utilities.
 Transportation assistance available.

-This program connects to the Community Waters and Land & Water science units.
-It incorporates Next Generation Science Standards and supports the 3-5 Engineering Design performance expectations.
+This program incorporates Next Generation Science Standards and supports the Grades 3-5 Engineering Design performance expectations.